Exploring Phousi Hill for Golden Buddhas and Luang Prabang Vistas

 Exploring Phousi Hill, also known as Phou Si or Mount Phousi, is one of those must-do activities that travellers to Luang Prabang do, as much for the sweeping vistas of the sleepy town, the Mekong River and Khan River, and the surrounding mountains, as for the hidden temples, shrines, stupas, and golden Buddhas that dot the lush 100 metre-high hill.

-Bounmee, our guide for the temple walking tour we did, advised us to use the ‘back entrance’ to Phousi Hill, when we strolled past the steep dog-legged stairs that start on Ratsavong Road.
+Bounmee, our guide for the temple walking tour we did, advised us to use the ‘back entrance’ to Phousi Hill, as we strolled past the steep dog-legged stairs that start on Ratsavong Road.
+We made a note to return later.

 Aside from the splendid views (although it was a tad hazy when we visited), there are a few sights to snoop at while you’re there, including Wat Pa Huak with a stupa and pretty sim, the golden stupa on top of the hill, a small chapel, Wat Phra Buddabhat, the Buddha’s footprint temple with a seated Buddha image in a grotto, and Kuan Ou, the Goddess of the Waters shrine.